spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 ### Preferred Spot Instance Types per Virtual Node Group

+AWS Kubernetes and ECS only.

-You can configure preferred Spot instance types at the Virtual Node Group level for your AWS Kubernetes and ECS clusters.
+For your AWS Kubernetes and ECS clusters, you can configure preferred Spot instance types at the Virtual Node Group level.

 In each scale-up action, Ocean provisions the new instances from the preferred types, using: